McGill-NLP/syntactic-substitutability/README.md

 # Data format

 CONLL-formatted dependency treebanks are required.
-The PUD treebank can be downloaded from the [Universal Dependencies project website](https://universaldependencies.org/).
+The PUD treebanks can be downloaded from the [Universal Dependencies project website](https://universaldependencies.org/) and the [Surface Syntactic Universal Dependencies project website](https://surfacesyntacticud.github.io/).

 Results are outputted in CSV format.
 Induced trees can be saved and viewed in a Latex tikz format.